The Dilemma of the Mature Family Council

 At the first meeting of the year, the seven members of the Franco Family Council looked expectantly at each other and waited for inspiration.
 The Council had been formed six years earlier at the conclusion of an exciting family retreat.
-At the time there was a high level of anxiety in the family about the future of the business.
+At the time there had been a high level of anxiety in the family about the future of the business.
 The senior generation was talking about retirement and no one knew if there was a succession plan.
 Communication was infrequent between the relatives who were executives in the company and the rest of the nearly 100 family shareholders.

 In the years since the retreat, the accomplishments of the Council far exceeded everyone’s expectations.
 Communication was much improved among family branches and between the shareholders and the business executives.
 With the Council’s encouragement, the succession choices and timetables were shared with the whole family.
 The Council sponsored courses on financial literacy and estate planning.
 They organized an annual “Youth Day” where the youngest members of the family spent the morning learning about the business and touring a facility, and then enjoyed an afternoon at a barbecue at their great uncle’s beach house.
 Over the first year the Council hammered out a policy on entry criteria for employment of family members in any of their multiple businesses.
 In the third and fourth year they concentrated on professionalizing the family foundation and developing a procedure for family representation on the foundation board.
 Probably the finest hour for the Council was stimulated by a business crisis two years earlier, when the company was involved in a major merger and restructuring.
 The Council became the coordinator of information to the shareholders, helping the business leaders to keep the family engaged and channeling questions back to the directors and family leaders.
 The final meeting of the Council at the end of its fifth year was marked by satisfaction and pride at all they had accomplished for the family and the business.